Turtle Soup: Recording and release

 Of the six songs recorded in April, "House on the Hill" was considered for release as a single, but the label withdrew its release after making promotional copies.
 "You Don't Have to Walk in the Rain" backed with "Come Over" was instead issued by White Whale Records in the US in May and by London Records in the UK on June 3.

 Track listing

-All tracks written by Howard Kaylan, Mark Volman, Al Nichol, Jim Pons and John Seiter, except as indicated.
+All tracks written by Howard Kaylan, Mark Volman, Al Nichol, Jim Pons and John Seiter.